sjaakluthart/plantjes/README.md

 ### Running

-To start the website run:
+To start the MongoDB server on port 27017 open a new window and run:
 ```
+cd ~/Sites/plantjes
-make dev
+make mongo
 ```

-Your terminal should return something like:
+To start the website open a new window and run:
 ```
-[nodemon] 1.9.1
-[nodemon] to restart at any time, enter `rs`
-[nodemon] watching: *.*
-[nodemon] starting `node src/server/server.js`
-info: Server started; listening on port 3000
+cd ~/Sites/plantjes
+make dev
 ```